 Jim is Of Counsel to the firm, and a member of the Environmental Practice Group.
 Prior to joining the firm, Jim served as Deputy General Counsel with the Boston Water and Sewer Commission, a municipal utility providing water and sewer services to the City of Boston.
 Jim represented the Commission in a wide variety of environmental, permitting, real estate and other transactions, as well as, almost 20 years of experience litigating matters in state and federal courts, including defense of a Clean Water Act citizen action suit and tort defense.

 Jim earned his B.A. in Economics and History from Boston College, and his J.D. from Suffolk University Law School.
 He is a member of the New Hampshire and Massachusetts Bars.
 A member of the Massachusetts and NH Bar Associations, American Water Works Association, and New England Water Works Association.
 He was previously recognized as a 2009 In-House Leaders in the Law by New England In-House/Mass.
 Lawyer’s Weekly.
-Jim is currently licensed to practice in New Hampshire and Massachusetts.

 The information and materials contained on the Rath, Young and Pignatelli, P.C. website are intended for informational purposes only.
 The information you obtain from this website does not constitute legal advice and is not intended to create an attorney-client relationship.
 The content of an e-mail or any other communication or material sent to the firm or any of its attorneys will not create an attorney-client relationship and, until an attorney-client relationship is otherwise formed, will not be treated as confidential.
 You should consult an attorney for individual advice regarding your own particular situation.Accept